 The Magic Fountain is located on Avinguda de la Reina Maria Cristina, the street running from the Palau Nacional to Plaça d’Espanya in Montjuïc.
 We sat on the steps to enjoy the display.
 The fountain show is free to watch and the schedule varies depending on the season.

-CHIANG MAI – THAILAND by Frequent Traveller
+CHIANG MAI – THAILAND

 For an unforgettable water and light show you can’t go past the Loy Krathong and Yi Peng Lantern Festival in Chiang Mai Thailand.